-Second, the claimant States should identify the names and locations of islands over which they claim sovereignty.
-This is important because States can claim sovereignty only over off-shore features which meet the definition of an island, and only islands are entitled to a territorial sea and other maritime zones.
-An island is defined as "a naturally formed area of land, surrounded by water, which is above water at high tide."
 Most of the geographic features in the South China Sea are reefs, shoals, cays or low-tide elevations which are not above water at high tide.
-One academic study concluded that less than 25% of the approximately 170 geographic features in the Spratly Islands meet the definition of an island.
+One academic study concluded that less than 25 per cent of the approximately 170 geographic features in the Spratly Islands meet the definition of an island.

-Third, if the claimant States believe that any of the islands they claim are entitled to an EEZ and continental shelf of their own, they should identify such islands and give notice of the EEZ claim from them by publishing official charts or lists of geographic coordinates of the limits of such claims, as required by UNCLOS.
+Third, if the claimant states believe that any of the islands they claim is entitled to an EEZ and continental shelf of its own, they should identify such islands and give notice of the EEZ claim from them by publishing official charts or lists of geographic coordinates of the limits of such claims, as required by Unclos.

 This is important because most of the islands in the South China Sea are tiny, uninhabitable rocks.
-Under UNCLOS, "rocks which cannot sustain human habitation or economic life of their own" are not entitled to an EEZ or continental shelf.
+Under Unclos, "rocks which cannot sustain human habitation or economic life of their own" are not entitled to an EEZ or continental shelf.